OpenF2/F2/docs/src/app-development.md

 % App Development

 <p class="lead">You've come to the right place if you want to start building F2 apps.
-Before continuing, make sure you've cloned the F2 repo on GitHub or downloaded the latest build (v{{sdk.version}}).
-Browse to the [quick start guide](https://github.com/OpenF2/F2#quick-start) to find out how.
+Before continuing, make sure you've [cloned the F2 repository on GitHub](https://github.com/OpenF2/F2#quick-start) or [downloaded the latest framework build](index.html#get-started) (v{{sdk.version}}).
 Secondly, [read about the F2 Framework](index.html#framework).
 There are a few important concepts to help you better understand apps, containers and context.</p>

-Defined very simply, an F2 app is a `javascript` file which contains your app manifest.
-Technically an F2 app is one of two things:
+F2 apps are synonymous with modules, widgets and portlets.
+Think charts, portfolios, trade tickets, and screeners.
+F2 apps only need to be programmed once, no matter where they will be used.
+To start, F2 Apps are either:

 <dl class="dl-horizontal">
 	<dt>Display App</dt>